lsst-dm/prodstatus/doc/lsst.prodstatus/quickstart.rst

     Template file with place holders for start/end dataset/visit/tracts If these variables are present in a template file:
-    GNUM (group number 1--N for splitting a set of visits/tracts), LOWEXP (first exposure or tract number in a range) HIGHEXP (last exposure or tract number in a range) They will be substituted for with the values drawn from the explist/tractlist file (an optional .yaml suffix here will be added to each generated bps submit yaml in the group)
+    GNUM (group number 1--N for splitting a set of visits/tracts), LOWEXP (first visit/exposure or tract number in a range) HIGHEXP (last visit/exposure or tract number in a range) They will be substituted for with the values drawn from the explist/tractlist file (an optional .yaml suffix here will be added to each generated bps submit yaml in the group)
 -  band : `str`